 Keep in mind that terms are also organized in hierarchical order, that is why AAM additionally takes this in consideration and inherits access settings as show on the following diagram (this inheritance is triggered only if you have installed and activated Plus Package add-on).

 WordPress does not support role hierarchy and roles cannot have parent roles.
 With Role Hierarchy, you can create a complex tree of roles and AAM will take their relationships in consideration during the access inheritance.

 So what does it mean “customized access settings”?
-Technically it means that you explicitly defined some access setting for a specific post, term, post type or one of the default access settings (you’ll learn about different types of default access settings below).
-AAM has two different visual ways to show you when access setting are actually customized.
+Technically it means that you explicitly defined some access setting to a specific post, term, post type or one of the default access settings (you’ll learn about different types of default access settings below).
+AAM has two different visual ways to show you when access settings are actually customized.

 Default access settings

-Default access settings is one of the most powerful features in the AAM plugin and it open completely new horizon of possibilities.
-For example you can by default restrict access to all your posts and then simply allow only few.
+Default access settings are one of the most powerful features in the AAM plugin and it opens a completely new horizon of possibilities.
+For example, you can by default restrict access to all your posts and then simply allow only a few.
 Some people call it the ability to define reverse access to posts and terms.

 At first it might be a little bit confusing why there are three! different default access settings for posts and terms however each has its unique use case as described below.

 Default access settings for a specific user.
 Customize access settings for any individual post, term or post type for a very specific user.
 For example, you can restrict access to read all posts in the “Science” category for user John Smith and overwrite this rule only for “Introduction to the Science” post that belongs to “Science” category;

 Default access settings for a specific role.
 Customize access settings for a specific role and all the users that below to this role will automatically inherit those settings unless access is overwritten.
 For example, you can limit access to all CPT Houses for all users with the role Subscriber and display only a teaser message “You have to be a member of the group Manager to see all houses”;